info201b-au2022/project-mynahshetty11/docs/p01-proposal.md

 This question researches how strong the correlation between proportion of access to safely managed sanitation services and cholera infection rates.

-### 2. What is the relationship between proportion of people without access to clean water, sanitation services and the proportion of children who die from diarrheal diseases?
+### 2. What is the relationship between proportion of people with access to clean water, sanitation services and countries that have different rates of poverty.

-We ask this question to research if there is a relation (or correlation) between the proportion of people who are unable to use clean sanitation services in each country and the proportion of children who died from diarrhea related illnesses from their respective country.
+We ask this question to research if there is a relation (or correlation) between the proportion of people who are able to use clean sanitation services in each country and if there is a relation to its poverty rate.

 ### 3. Has access to handwashing services increased over time?